shenwei356/seqkit/doc/docs/usage.md

   -h, --help                  help for grep
   -i, --ignore-case           ignore case
   -v, --invert-match          invert the sense of matching, to select non-matching records -m, --max-mismatch int      max mismatch when matching by seq.
-Please use mapping tools like bwa or bowtie1/2 for large genomes
+For large genomes like human genome, using mapping/alignment tools would be faster
   -p, --pattern strings       search pattern (multiple values supported.
 Attention: use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"'))
   -f, --pattern-file string   pattern file (one record per line) -R, --region string         specify sequence region for searching. e.g 1:12 for first 12 bases, -12:-1 for last 12 bases